IPrinceChoudhary/Playo/README.md

 - Created tooltip for rest login options
 - firebase config file and setup. adding to .gitignore as well
 - firebase in signup page with error handling.
+- Created Email Verification Modal after filling up the signup form and added two buttons(resend link and start again).

 how am i making UI better:-
+- consistent same color theme

 how am i making UX better:-
 - changing input field error on every input change
 - A show/hide password icon

 how am i making SEO better:-
+- label tags for screen reader only with input so screen reader can understand what is this input for
+- aria-label tag for buttons(icons or not descriptive)

 how am i writing code better:-
+- using custom hooks
+config driven UI

 ## 🚀 Features
 - **Video Player**: Play/pause, volume control, fullscreen, subtitles.